 A buyout or commutation of benefits may or may not be the right choice for a long term disability benefits recipient.
 But it is always good business for an insurance company.
 It seems to us that Unum is retaliating against long term disability benefits recipients who reject its lowball buyout offers by terminating those persons long term disability benefits.

-If you were receiving long term disability benefits from Unum and your benefits were terminated after you refused one of its lowball buyout offers, call the ERISA Law Center.
+If you were receiving long term disability benefits from Unum and your benefits were terminated after you refused one of its lowball buyout offers, call the ERISA Law Center at 559-549-6490 or our toll free number at 866-360-0983 or by filling out the contact form.
 We know what Unum is doing and can help you fight its bad faith and fraudulent practices, and help you get your benefits back.